 Use natural materials

 Start with wood, as it can be used everywhere: floors and furniture, cabinets and trim, and in your home décor.
 Stone looks beautiful when used for bath and kitchen counters, trimming the fireplace, and as part of a water feature.
-Shells, crystals, cork, bamboo, and dried flowers are also ways to increase exposure to nature when you’re stuck inside.
+Shells, crystals, cork, bamboo, and dried flowers are also ways to get more exposure to nature when you’re stuck inside.

 Use earthy, organic textures